Have you ever thought that a wonderful city as Havana was linked to the mafia and organized crime?

-When the most dangerous gangsters roamed Havana
+When the most dangerous gangsters walked through Havana

 The organized mafia in the United States began its activities in Cuba in the early 1920s, trafficking rum and other alcoholic beverages.